mdn/content/files/en-us/web/css/break-before/index.md

 - `recto` {{experimental_inline}}
   - : Forces one or two page breaks right before the principal box, whichever will make the next page into a recto page.
 (A recto page is a right page in a left-to-right spread or a left page in a right-to-left spread.)
 - `verso` {{experimental_inline}}
   - : Forces one or two page breaks right before the principal box, whichever will make the next page into a verso page.
-(A verso page is a left page in a left-to-right spread or a left right in a right-to-left spread.)
+(A verso page is a left page in a left-to-right spread or a right page in a right-to-left spread.)

 #### Column break values